Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 About the programme

-The BA program in filmmaking is a 180-credit program designed for those who have already completed their matriculation examination, show an interest or talent in visual storytelling, and wish to work in filmmaking or plan to go on to graduate studies.
+The BA in Filmmaking is a 180-ECTS course of study intended for those who have already completed a secondary education, express an interest or talent in visual storytelling, and wish to become professional filmmakers or go on to study at the postgraduate level.

-The BA program in Filmmaking spans three years.
-In the first year, all students take the same courses, and each student is the author of numerous exercises designed to train the fundamentals of the six traditional fields of filmmaking.
+The BA in Filmmaking is a three-year programme.
+In the first year, all students take the same courses, and each student authors a series of exercises designed to teach fundamentals across six traditional filmmaking disciplines.

 Students begin the second year by making short documentaries.
-The rest of the school year is then devoted to making everyone's first "proper" feature film.
-Through this process, each student begins to think closer to his or her major, through specialized electives.
+The rest of the year is focused on the making of each student’s first proper narrative short.
+Along the way, each student begins to define their own path through a series of focused electives.

-In the third year, students gain experience of working life through an internship, write a BA thesis, carry out their final project, and begin to think about life after graduation.
+In the third year, students get real-world experience in the form of a traineeship, research and write a BA Thesis, make their BA Project, and begin to prepare for life after graduation.

 After graduation